aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 }
 ```

-## **Getting the Animation Effects applied to Shape**
+## **Get the Animation Effects Applied to Shape**

 You may decide to find out the all animation effects applied to a single shape.

-This C# code shows you how to get the all effects of the specified shape:
+This C# code shows you how to get the all effects applied to a specific shape:

 ```c#
 // Instantiates a presentation class that represents a presentation file.